Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 I am happy to say; there are alternatives!
 You can have a beautiful rug that doesn't keep you up at night with worry.
 Follow the recommendations in this article, and you will be well on your way to finding a non-toxic alternative.

-Certified organic rugs are an excellent choice, as the certification ensures that the rug is made from sustainably grown natural materials, and dyed with low-impact dyes.
+Certified organic rugs are the ideal choice, as the certification ensures that the rug is made from sustainably grown natural materials, and dyed with low-impact dyes.
 A company that produces organic rugs is taking your health into consideration, as well as the health of the planet.
-However, they can be tricky to find - and they aren't cheap - But, they will offer the best quality and the safest rug.
+These companies are tricky to find!

 If buying an organic rug is too out of your price range, I will give you a tip - if you stick to rugs made with natural materials, that are woven by hand, and do not have a latex backing, you will be avoiding much of the toxins that can be present in rugs.